Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Jayfm17/README.md

 Instructions:
 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

-Questions:
 Define Software Engineering:
-Answer:
+What is software engineering, and how does it differ from traditional programming?
 Software engineering is a discipline within computer science that involves the systematic application of engineering principles to the development, operation, maintenance, and retirement of software.
 It focuses on creating high-quality software in a cost-effective and timely manner.

-What is software engineering, and how does it differ from traditional programming?
-Software Development Life Cycle (SDLC):
-Answer:
-Software engineering is a comprehensive, disciplined approach to software development that differs from traditional programming by its broader scope, structured methodologies, emphasis on quality and documentation, and focus on the entire software lifecycle.
-Here is a comparison.
 How Does Software Engineering Differ from Traditional Programming?
+Here is a comparison:
 1. Scope and Focus:
 Traditional Programming: Focuses primarily on writing code to solve specific problems or complete tasks.
 It often involves an individual or a small team working on isolated tasks.
 Software Engineering: Encompasses a broader scope, including requirements analysis, system design, architecture, coding, testing, maintenance, and project management.
 It involves collaboration among larger teams and considers the entire lifecycle of the software.